Psalm 29 – The Voice of the Lord in the Storm

 2. (2) A call to worship the worthy God.

 i.
+Give: This is the third time this word is used in three lines.
 “Give, give, give.
 This showeth how unwilling such are usually to give God his right, or to suffer a word of exhortation to this purpose.”
 (Trapp)

 i.
 “The appeal describes the praising of God as consisting of two things: ascribing glory to him, that is, acknowledging his supreme worth with our minds, and worshipping or bowing down to him (the Hebrew word means ‘to bow down’), which means a subordination of our wills and minds to him.”
 (Boice)